jparnzen/RepData_PeerAssessment1/PA1_template.md

 We start by creating a data table to answer this question, following a path similar to what we did for the histogram above.

-We strip out all of the NAs from the original table, group the results by the intervals, and then create a new summarized table containing the average of each interval across all days.
+We strip out all of the NAs from the original table, group the results by the `interval`s, and then create a new summarized table containing the average of each interval across all days.
 (Just for comparison, we also calculate the median of the steps per interval.)

 ```r